It’s no secret that legal terminology can be confusing at times. However, when it comes…

 - Visitor’s Personal Carlessness.
 There are situations when a slip and fall happens and it isn’t the property owner’s fault.
 As a result, a plaintiff may have a harder time making a case that another party is responsible for their injuries.
 Such as, if a work zone is properly marked and someone visiting the property ventures into the zone and suffers an injury, they are at-fault for their own injuries.
 It is not reasonable to expect a shopper or other business visitor would enter into a properly marked work zone.
 While an uninvited injured guest would not have a strong claim, they may still be able to collect some compensation from the property owner’s liability insurance.

-Knowing whether or not you have a valid slip and fall claim depends on the actions you take and how you feel after your fall.
+Knowing whether or not you have a valid slip and fall claim depends on your actions and how you feel after your fall.

 What are Common Slip and Fall Injuries?